-The submission deadline for the 2017 presentation awards has passed.
-Check out the 2017 winners here.
+The submission deadline for the 2018 presentation awards is Tuesday, February 27, by 11:59pm EST. Check out the 2017 winners here.

 American Psychology-Law Society Conference Student Presentation Awards Hosted by the American Psychology-Law Society Student Committee

-Award structure The AP-LS Student Committee will be awarding nine (9) student presentation awards at the 2017 AP-LS Conference, totaling $1,450.
-These awards are for student papers or posters accepted for presentation at the conference and include:
+Award structure The AP-LS Student Committee will be awarding nine (9) student presentation awards at the 2018 AP-LS Conference, totaling $1,500.
+These awards include:

 Three (3) Outstanding Student Paper awards ($200 each);